katyacano/milestone-project-4/README.md

   - The main colors used will be black, gray, white, and a yellow variant (specifically, #F7DC6F).
   ### Typography
   - The font for the logo is Boogaloo from Google Fonts
-  - The font family used for this site will be Roboto throughout the site, with San Serif as the fallback if such font family is not being imported.
+  - The font family used for this site will be Lato throughout the site, with San Serif as the fallback if such font family is not being imported.
   ### Imagery
   - Imagery is very important on this app.
 It will be used to appeal to dog owners specifically and feature a variety of dogs.
 The images will be professional and acquired from Unsplash.
 Product images are very important and will be featured with a white background in order to show as much detail.